You go straight to Heaven if you participate in the Mass everyday! ~Blessed Carlo Acutis

 Finally they pray these prayers everyday:

-Jesus, Mary, and Joseph, I love you, save souls and take care of everything especially all the Daily Communicants intentions as well as mine and that the whole world joins us.
+Jesus, Mary, and Joseph, I love you, save souls and take care of everything especially all our intentions and that the whole world joins us and that we get the grace to receive Holy Communion Fervently Daily.
 Amen

 To join all you need is to pray our Daily Prayer every day and Sign up Below: